unklemeat/magic-the-gathering-friendly-catalog/README.md

 3. **Voice Search Not Working**:
    - Ensure microphone permissions are granted
-   - Use a supported browser (Chrome, Safari, Edge)
+   - Use a supported browser (Chrome)
    - Check that microphone is working in other applications

 4. **Data Not Syncing**: